LeonardoPuccio/Minimal-LAMP-Stack/README.md

 # Minimal LAMP Stack
-Minimal LAMP Stack provide Ubuntu 18.04, Apache, PHP7.1, MySQL, phpMyAdmin in a flexible box for Vagrant.
+Minimal LAMP Stack provide Ubuntu 18.04, Apache, PHP7.1, MySQL and phpMyAdmin in a flexible box for Vagrant.

 ## Prerequisites